AIMS AND OBJECTIVES

 - Upon induction, all new members of staff are given guidance on the school’s anti-bullying policy and on how to react to and record allegations of bullying at Woodcote.
 All school staff understand the principles of the school policy, their legal responsibilities, actions to be taken to resolve and prevent problems and sources of further support;

 - All reported incidents are recorded and investigated at once.
 We always monitor reported incidents.
-Records of any incidents are kept securely in the office of the Headmaster in order that patterns of behaviour can be identified/monitored and the effectiveness of the school’s approach evaluated;
+Records of any incidents are sent to a private Child Protection email to which the DSL and Deputy DSL have access, in order that patterns of behaviour can be identified/monitored and the effectiveness of the school’s approach evaluated;

 - We have a strong and experienced pastoral team of Matrons, led by the Head of Pastoral, who support the Headmaster and are trained in handling any incidents as an immediate priority, and who are alert to possible signs of bullying;